Multi-Agent Diverse Generative Adversarial Networks: Introduction

-Despite the remarkable success of GANs, one of its major drawback is the problem of `mode collapse'~\cite{arjovsky2016towards,che2016mode,chen2016infogan,metz2017unrolledGAN,salimans2016improved}.
-Even though, theoretically, at convergence the generator should be able to learn the true data distribution, practically this is not observed because of the difficulties involved in optimizing GANs which makes it very hard to reach the true equilibrium.
-Broadly speaking, there are two directions in which this issue has been addressed: (1) improving the learning aspect of GANs, similar to~\cite{arjovsky2016towards,metz2017unrolledGAN,salimans2016improved}; and (2) enforcing GANs to capture diverse modes, similar to~~\cite{che2016mode,chen2016infogan,liu2016coupled}.
-In this work we focus on the latter.
+Despite the remarkable success of GAN, it suffers from the major problem of {\em mode collapse}~\cite{arjovsky2016towards,che2016mode,chen2016infogan,metz2017unrolledGAN,salimans2016improved}.
+Though, theoretically, convergence guarantees the generator learning the true data distribution.
+However, practically, reaching the true equilibrium is difficult and not guaranteed, which potentially leads to the aforementioned problem of mode collapse.
+Broadly speaking, there are two schools of thought to address the issue: (1) improving the learning of GANs to reach better optima~\cite{arjovsky2016towards,metz2017unrolledGAN,salimans2016improved}; and (2) explicitly enforcing GANs to capture diverse modes~\cite{che2016mode,chen2016infogan,liu2016coupled}.
+Here we focus on the latter.